-General business credit is a combination of investment tax credit (generally repealed 1/1/86), work opportunity credit, a new welfare-to-work credit, research credit, low-income housing credit, disabled access credit, plus others (see following page).
-Form 3800 is used to claim the credit for the current year, to apply carryforward from prior years, and claim carryback from future years.
+General business credit is a combination of investment tax credit, work opportunity credit, a new welfare-to-work credit, research credit, low-income housing credit, disabled access credit, plus others (see following page).
+Form 3800 is used to claim the credit for the current year, to apply carryforward from prior years, and claim carryback from later years.
 The credit allowable is limited to the AMT or 25% of net regular tax liability above \$25,000.
 Special limits apply to married persons filing separate returns, AMT taxpayers, controlled corporate groups, estates and trusts, and certain investment companies and institutions (Sec.
 46(e)(i)).
 TRA '97 changed the carryback period to one year and the carryforward period to 20 years beginning in 1998.
-The old three year carryback and 15 year carry-forward rules remain for 1997 and for all credits earned before 1998.
+The three year carryback and 15 year carryforward rules remain for all credits earned before 1998.